home

 Background

-Programming experience in Perl and basic SQL knowledge (see courses Perl programming: fundamentals course and SQL fundamentals).
+Programming experience in Perl, and a basic SQL knowledge (see courses Perl programming: fundamentals course and SQL and relational databases fundamentals).

 Main topics